noMoreCLI/howToModel/README.md

 ![Application Modeler](./images/CC11.png)

 ### Run a test
 So, by now all should be ready and we can deploy the application through CloudCenter.
-If all wen't well, the deployments are on green and you can access the app through the browser.
+If all went well, the deployments are on green and you can access the app through the browser.

 ![Application Modeler](./images/CC13.png)
 ![Application Modeler](./images/CC14.png)